 Mountain was a popular figure of speech for any insurmountable problem; Jesus is saying, as we believe, God can overcome any obstacle.

-1. “The phrase about removing mountains was a quite common Jewish phrase.
+- “The phrase about removing mountains was a quite common Jewish phrase.
 It was a regular, vivid phrase for removing difficulties.”
 (Barclay)

-Poole does not provide a clear indication of whether or not Mark 11:23-24 pertains to miracles.
-However, Poole’s preceding comments with regard to Matthew 21:21b-22 indicate that not only Jesus’ early followers, but also Christians living today, have been endowed with the ability to perform miracles.
-And, because Mark 11:23-24 and Matthew 21:21b-22 are accounts of the same discourse by Jesus, it is reasonable to assume that Poole has the same opinion about both.
+Poole does not provide a clear indication as to whether or not he thinks that Mark 11:23-24 pertains to miracles.
+However, Poole’s preceding comments with regard to Matthew 21:21b-22 indicate that this scripture pertains to performing miracles, but only Jesus’ 12 disciples have been endowed with this ability.
+But, because Mark 11:23-24 and Matthew 21:21b-22 are evidently accounts of the same discourse by Jesus, it is reasonable to assume that Poole has essentially the same opinion about each of these scriptures.

 Scriptures Regarding the Ability to Perform Other Remarkable Feats

-Mark 16:17-18: “[T]hese signs will follow those who believe: In My name they will cast out demons; they will speak with new tongues; they will take up serpents; and if they drink anything deadly, it will by no means hurt them; they will lay hands on the sick, and they will recover.”
+In this scripture, Jesus Christ tells the disciples in His inner circle, “[T]hese signs will follow those who believe: In My name they will cast out demons; they will speak with new tongues; they will take up serpents; and if they drink anything deadly, it will by no means hurt them; they will lay hands on the sick, and they will recover.”